jsinger67/parol/book/src/QnA.md

 use parol::{build::Builder, InnerAttributes, ParolErrorReporter};
 ```

+> This warning and the `clippy` suppression are Rust-specific.
+For C#, prefer reducing very long
+> RHS productions by factoring grammar rules, as described below.

-Another way to avoid this waring is to modify your grammar such that the lengths of the right-hand
+Another way to avoid this warning is to modify your grammar such that the lengths of the right-hand
 sides of your productions are decreased.
 Therefore examine the productions that correlate to the
 functions where the warnings occur.
 Then consider to factor out parts of the RHS into separate
 productions.